-If you’re like most people, you’re used to thinking of hearing as something that happens in your ears.
+If you’re like most people, you probably think hearing happens in your ears.
 But that's not the case.
-Hearing actually happens between your ears, in the hearing part of your brain.
+Hearing happens between your ears, in the hearing part of your brain.
 That’s where sound becomes information that has meaning.

 When you listen to a conversation, your ears and your brain work together as a system and it's your brain that does the heavy lifting.
 Right now, four tasks—orient, recognize, focus, and separate—are happening inside your brain.

 1. Your brain uses the information from your two ears to orient you by figuring out which direction the sound is coming from.

 2. Inside your brain, sound waves become sounds that you recognize.